 Dr Cally Tann

-MBChB MRCPCH DTM&H MSc PhD
+MBChB MSc DTMH FRCPCH PhD

 Cally completed the DTM&H and the MSc in Tropical Medicine & International Health at LSHTM in 2003.
 Between 2010-13 she was a Wellcome Trust research training fellow on the LSHTM Clinical PhD programme and went on to complete her clinical training in the UK in Neonatal Medicine in 2014.
 In her clinical work she is a Consultant on the tertiarty level Neonatal Intensive Care Unit at UCLH, specialising in neonatal neurocritical care and neurodevelopmental follow-up.
 Her clinical and research interests focus on newborn health and early childhood outcomes in low resource settings, in particular neonatal encephalopathy.
 She is the chief investigator on the ABAaNA studies in Uganda, which focus on risk factors for and early outcomes from neonatal encephalopathy and early identification and intervention for children with developmental disability as a result of perinatal events.

 As a member of the MARCH centre and in collaboration with Prof Joy Lawn, Cally has led on aspects of the global landscaping of Group B Streptococcal infection amongst women and newborns and the impact analysis of the Saving Brains portfolio of Early Child Development interventions.
 She is the co-Chief Investigator on an RCT examining the feasibility of an early intervention programme for young children with developmental disability in Uganda in collaboration with the International Centre for Evidence in Disability and the MRC/UVRI Uganda Research Unit.
 She is collaboratively working with ICED in the development of an early intervention programme to support children with Congenital Zika Syndrome and their families.